gomind-ritesh/labsheets/README.md

-These are the labsheets/task done by me at the University Of Mauritius
+These are the labsheets/task done by me at the University Of Mauritius.